-

 “This is only a partial increase as it does not incorporate recent exchange rate depreciation.
 More increase to come in mid-February,” he tweeted.

-Former prime minister Imran Khan criticised the price hike, saying that the “total mismanagement” of the by the “imported government” has “crushed the masses and salaried class”.
+Former prime minister Imran Khan criticised the price hike, saying that the “total mismanagement” of the economy by the “imported government” has “crushed the masses and salaried class”.

-“Electricity and gas price hike and 35% unprecedented inflation expected with Rs200bn mini-budget,” tweeted Khan, the chairman of the Tehreek-e-Insaaf Party.
+“Electricity and gas price hike and 35% unprecedented inflation expected with Rs200bn mini-budget,” tweeted Khan, the chairman of the Pakistan Tehreek-e-Insaaf Party.

 Former finance minister Asad Umar said that the public was already fed up with inflation as he termed the government's move as “punishment” for the people.

-is facing the worst economic crisis as its reserves have dropped to a critical level of USD 3.7 billion and need urgent support to avoid default.
+Pakistan is facing the worst economic crisis as its reserves have dropped to a critical level of USD 3.7 billion and need urgent support to avoid default.

 The IMF is the only forum that can save the country.
 But many people wonder about the future of the country without any long-term planning in sight to tackle similar economic situations.